Bill Bensley is a gardener, artist, architect, champion of Mother Nature and the co-founder of Shinta Mani Wild.

-Is there a particular moment or milestone in your life, that changed your outlook on things and inspired you to want to make a change?
+Is there a particular moment or milestone that changed your outlook and inspired you to want to make a change?

 Yes.
-Around 1995 in Cambodia, I was exposed to real poverty.
+Around 1995 in Cambodia, I was exposed to absolute poverty.
 Child malnutrition.
-Adults with the eyes popped out.
+Adults with their eyes popped out.
 Ad Infinitum.
-It was then that I swore to myself to help Cambodians with a hand up not a handout.
+It was then that I swore to myself to help Cambodians with a hand up, not a handout.

 What advice would you give to people wanting to travel more responsibly?

 ASK!
-Ask if the hotel, airline, tour group has a NO single-use plastic policy?
-It probably won’t, but If enough travellers ask operators they will eventually change.
+Ask if the hotel, airline, or tour group has a NO single-use plastic policy.
+It probably won’t, but If enough travellers ask operators, they will eventually change.

-I would love to see a policy of “Only On Request” might help hoteliers get over the fear of customer revolt if all of a sudden the sea of free plastic shit presented in guest rooms dries up.
-All the usual plastics are still available but you have to ask for it.
+I would love to see a policy of “Only On Request” that might help hoteliers overcome the fear of customer revolt if, suddenly, the sea of free plastic shit presented in guest rooms dries up.
+All the usual plastics are still available, but you have to ask for them.

-“Only On Request” I am certain would reduce plastic waste by 70%.
-Four of the Shinta Mani hotels have a ZERO single-use plastics, INCLUDING THE SUPPLY CHAIN and we have never once had a complaint.
+“Only On Request”, I am confident, would reduce plastic waste by 70%.
+Four of the Shinta Mani hotels have ZERO single-use plastics, including the supply chain, and we have never once had a complaint.